Inverse Random Source and Cauchy Problems for Semi-Discrete Stochastic Parabolic Equations in Arbitrary Dimensions: Semi-discrete inverse random source problem

-In this section, we establish the stability of the discrete inverse random source problem (Theorem \ref{firstresulttheorem}).
-The key tool for proving this result is a semidiscrete Carleman estimate, whose proof is deferred to \ref{Proof:CarlemanEstimateHomegeneuos}.
-To formulate this estimate, we first introduce the necessary assumptions on $\gamma\triangleq(\gamma_1,...,\gamma_n)$ and the associated weight functions.
-Assume $\gamma_i>0$ for all $i=1,...,n$ with
+In this section, we establish the stability of the semi-discrete inverse random source problem (Theorem \ref{firstresulttheorem}).
+The key tool for proving this result is a semi-discrete Carleman estimate, whose proof is deferred to { Appendix \ref{Proof:CarlemanEstimateHomegeneuos}}.
+To formulate this estimate, { the weight function is defined as $r=e^{s\varphi}$ with $\varphi=e^{\lambda \psi(x)}$, for $\lambda>1$ and with $\psi$ satisfies the following assumption.
+The construction of this weight function is classic (see e.g \cite{Emanuilov:1995}) and the existence of this function in the semi-discrete setting is given in \cite[Appendix A]{BHLR:2010b}. \begin{assumption} Let $\tilde{G}_0\subsetneq G_0$ be an open set.
+Let $\tilde{G}$ be a smooth open and connected neighborhood of $\overline{G}$ in $\mathbb{R}^n$.
+The function $x\mapsto \psi(x)$ in $C^k(\overline{\tilde{G}},\mathbb{R})$, $k$ sufficiently large, and satisfies, for some $c>0$,